 Bullying can include being deliberately left out of activities or groups, as well as being called names, hit, kicked, punched or threatened.

-Young carers are sometimes bullied because the person they care for is ill or disabled, or because they can't always do the things other young people can.
+Young carers are sometimes bullied because the person they care for is ill or disabled, or because they cannot always do the things other young people can.
 Some people are bullied for no reason.

 In fact, nearly half of children and young people say they've been bullied at school.
 Even adults get bullied.